-- Stay in a hotel/guesthouse run by a Kalasha person or family, rather than one run by one of the many outsiders that have moved into the area to profit off the tourism to the valleys.
-Little of the tourism money to the valleys actually ends up in Kalasha pockets, so this is how you can ensure it does!
+- Stay in a hotel/guesthouse run by a Kalasha person or family.
+Little of the tourism money that flows to the valleys end up in Kalasha pockets, so this is how you can ensure it does!

 - Ask before taking photos.
 There’s no doubt that the Kalasha people, particularly the women, are stunning.
-However, many women are averse to being photographed (outside of festivals), and we’ve heard tensions are growing between the Kalash and outsiders, partially because of the way domestic tourists arrive and start snapping photos of women and children without asking or showing any kind of consideration.
+However, many women are averse to being photographed (outside of festivals).
+We’ve also heard tensions are growing between the Kalash and outsiders, partially because of the way domestic tourists arrive and start snapping photos of women and children without asking or showing any kind of consideration.
 Instead of creeping on the women, befriend them, talk for a while, then ask for a photo.

 - Drink the local wine and tara responsibly.
 It’s poor form to show up as a guest in someone’s area, then get utterly shitfaced, loud, and destructive on their alcohol.
 If you can’t handle your drink, limit your consumption.
-Means more for those of us who can control ourselves!
+It means more for those of us who can control ourselves!

 Looking for more practical Pakistan travel information?
 Don’t miss our quick Pakistan travel guide!

 Yay transparency!
 There are some affiliate links in this post.
 If you buy something using our links, we’ll make a small bit of money at no extra cost to you.
-We will probably then spend the money on something irresponsible like ice cream, but theoretically it’s to cover costs of running the blog.
+We use this money to cover the costs of running the blog.